xerolinux/XeroHub/content/posts/aurora-atomic/index.md

 * **Pre-Bundled Scripts**

 Not just that, but they also supply so many pre-configured scripts that make harder tasks on other distros so damn simple, it's not even funny.
-They even supply an image with the **nVidia** or **AMD** drivers baked it and pre-configured for you so you don't have to lif a finger.
+They even supply an image with the **nVidia** or **AMD** drivers baked it and pre-configured for you so you don't have to lift a finger.

 ![ujust](https://i.imgur.com/qNeqmIG.png)